pravega/pravega-operator/README.md

 #### Known Issues
  - Once the upgrade is completed, deletion of pravega cluster is hanging
  - Bookkeeper cluster deletion is hanging post upgrade.
+ - Currently, more than 1 replica of pravega-operator is not supported.

 ### Install a sample Pravega cluster